Skip to content

 Meditation

-Spurgeon called his depression 'fainting fits' and wrote about them in print, in detail, while pastoring the largest Baptist church in the world.
-Imagine the courage that took.
+Spurgeon called his depression 'fainting fits' and wrote about them in print, in detail, while pastoring the largest church in the English-speaking world.
 What would change in our churches if pastors and people could say plainly, 'I cannot get out of bed today,' without losing their place at the table?

 Question for Discussion

-Psalm 42 is structured around a refrain the psalmist repeats to himself: 'Why are you cast down, O my soul?'
-He is not silencing his sorrow; he is interrogating it.
+Psalm 42 is built around a refrain the psalmist repeats to himself: 'Why are you cast down, O my soul?'
+He is not silencing his sorrow; he is talking back to it.
 What is the difference between repressing depression and preaching to your own soul the way the psalmist does?

 Day 2Day 3 of 10Day 4